jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 3.md

 P: Let's take a quick break.
 Aajonus Vonderplanitz, he's always fun to talk to and he is in Thailand and it's a few minutes after 10 o'clock.
 Patrick Timpone on OneRadioNetwork.com, 888-663-6386.
 We're going to be talking about a gentleman who says that the big problem with our world is there's just too many people.
 And also tomorrow, America on the Brink, all by Frosty Wooldridge.
 That's tomorrow at 9 o'clock on OneRadioNetwork.com.

-[Intermission]: If you're an investor, you may be considering the future value of paper money.
+[Intermission] If you're an investor, you may be considering the future value of paper money.
 So as an investor, what do you believe?
 Will your paper dollar buy more in the future?
 Or do you believe like most that it will potentially buy dramatically less?
 If so, how does one go about protecting the buying power of their wealth?
 USGoldCoins.com, a premier gold and silver coin company, is providing wealth protection for investors in the form of gold and silver United States coins.
 Please call us at 1-800-878-2646 for free information on how you too can learn to acquire gold and silver United States coins.
 It is the best way to protect your wealth in the current economic environment.
 1-800-878-2646.
 USGoldCoins.com.

 P: I'm with Al Carter.
 He's the world's foremost authority on rebound exercise.
 We're told, Al Carter, that if you jump up and down on one of these little trampolines that you can build bone density.
 Is there any scientific backing for that?

-[Al Carter]: NASA had a problem where the astronauts were shot up in space and in 14 days they lost 15% of their bone mass.
+Al Carter: NASA had a problem where the astronauts were shot up in space and in 14 days they lost 15% of their bone mass.
 We have had people now who have rebounded for 20 years and they have bone density of a 35-year-old woman.

 P: So that's actually been measured by docs, eh?

-[Al Carter]: That's measured by doctors and we receive this back from the people who have actually done it.
+Al Carter: That's measured by doctors and we receive this back from the people who have actually done it.

 P: So for menopausal ladies who do the osteoporosis thing, these little trampolines are cool.

-[Al Carter]: They're the best form of exercise they can get.
+Al Carter: They're the best form of exercise they can get.

 P: And you can get yourself a rebounder simply by going to the front page of OneRadioNetwork.com.
 These little small trampolines.
 The price includes shipping, about three or four days.
 It will be there via UPS.
 They are shipped the same day you order.
 Go through PayPal.
 You do not have to be a PayPal member.
 Simply a credit card.
 It is very secure and you're ready to go and you're going to love having these rebounders around your house.
 On OneRadioNetwork.com